Skip to content

 Note

-The built-in backoffs accepts delay params in seconds, but works with milliseconds under the hood.
-That improves granularity of the generated delays.
-Then it returns generated delays in seconds again.
+The built-in backoffs accept delay parameters in seconds but work with milliseconds internally.
+This improves the granularity of generated delays.
+The delays are then returned in seconds.

 Jitters

-In the high-loaded setups, or when a few requesters that are trying to pull the same API, or just a set of background tasks that do something on schedule, there may be situations when they happen to do that action simultaneously.
-That triggers traffic spikes or unusually high load on the backend system.
-When you use retries in a few clients, they may trigger the load spikes in the same way.
+In high-load setups, or when multiple requesters are trying to access the same API, or with a set of background tasks running on a schedule, situations may arise where they happen to perform actions simultaneously.
+This triggers traffic spikes or unusually high load on the backend system.
+When you use retries across multiple clients, they can trigger load spikes in the same way.

-It may push your system to autoscale without many reasons that are not super efficient.
+This may push your system to autoscale unnecessarily.

-In that case, we say that the requests were correlated.
+In such cases, we say the requests are correlated.

-In order to mitigate this problem, we can use jitters which is essentially a way to decorrelated your requests by adding some randomness.
-That helps to distribute load more evenly and process the same amount of requests with less capacity.
+To mitigate this problem, we can use jitters, which essentially decorrelate your requests by adding randomness.
+This helps distribute load more evenly and process the same volume of requests with less capacity.

-In the Hyx design, jitters are part of backoff strategy.
+In Hyx's design, jitters are part of the backoff strategy.

 Note

-Constant, exponential, linear and fibonacci backoffs supports jitters listed below as an optional argument.
+Constant, exponential, linear, and fibonacci backoffs support the jitters listed below as an optional argument.

 Full Jitter